Bharti Airtel rejigs corporate structure to sharpen focus on digital | Business

 Bharti Airtel rejigs corporate structure to sharpen focus on digital

-Bharti Airtel on Wednesday announced a new corporate structure to sharpen the company's focus on driving the rapidly-unfolding digital opportunities while enabling it to unlock value.
+Bharti Airtel on Wednesday announced a new corporate structure to sharpen the company's focus on rapidly unfolding digital opportunities while enabling it to unlock value.

+The move comes at a time when digital is turning out to be a compelling proposition for players in the Indian market, where the use of smartphones and better broadband connectivity has spurred the adoption of a new range of services.

+Players are positioning themselves beyond the core telephony offerings, as they enhance digital engagement, build future streams of revenue and create brand differentiation, besides redefining themselves as a larger platform of digital services, say market watchers.

 Bharti Telemedia, the 100 per cent arm operating DTH services, will sit alongside Airtel Limited for now.